 Dillon Reservoir Recreation Committee Grant Program

-The Dillon Reservoir Recreation Committee (DRReC) Grant Program is designed to provide funding to Local Governments, and State and Federal Agencies that manage land within the Dillon Reservoir Recreation Area (DRRA).
+The Dillon Reservoir Recreation Committee Grant Program is designed to provide funding to Local Governments, State and Federal Agencies, and non-profit partners that manage land within the Dillon Reservoir Recreation Area.
 The DRReC Grant Program aims to support infrastructure improvement and planning projects that also support DRReC’s core mission: